 Postcard of The Center Mall.
 I didn’t see a date on this but it appears to be pre-1970s.

-The top floor was renovated in 1959 when the Sky Lanes bowling alley opened.
-The 24-lane bowling alley included two spectator lounges, a cocktail bar and a Kiddie Koral babysitting service.
-The fifth floor penthouse was the home to The Roof Garden Restaurant which was renamed Al Green’s Sky Room Restaurant.
+The fifth floor was renovated in 1959 when the Sky Lanes bowling alley opened.
+The 24-lane bowling alley included two spectator lounges, a cocktail bar and a Kiddie Korral babysitting service.
+Meanwhile, the penthouse was the home to The Roof Garden Restaurant, which was renamed Al Green’s Sky Room Restaurant.
 It also housed a cocktail lounge whose name and concept would change multiple times over the years from Panther to Ben Kava’s Cimarron Room, Clink and Devil’s Nest.

 March 2025 Omaha Exploration photo of The Center Mall.
 This is looking at the east side of the mall.